willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/primeiro-projeto-build-checker.md

 });
 ```

 Now we will validate when we stop our polling.
 Let's now use the spy method of the sinon to check if the code used the clearInterval method to end with the requests.
-For this we will check if the `global.clearInterval` was used once, by accessing the boolean` calledOnce`, which is an internal counter added by the `sinon.spy` method for the tests.
+For this, we will check if the `global.clearInterval` was used once, by accessing the boolean` calledOnce`, which is an internal counter added by the `sinon.spy` method for the tests.

 ```javascript
 ...